What is a DPA?

-A DPA is a Data Protection Authority, or Privacy Office, around the world.
-It usually is the agency in a country, or even at the state/province level, that is responsible for the data protection compliance in that area.
-Many countries that have a a privacy law in place will have a DPA.
-The DPAs have the power to investigate companies and assess fines.
+A Data Protection Authority, or Privacy Office, is the agency in a country, or even at the state/province level, that is responsible for the data protection compliance in that area.
+Many countries that have a privacy law in place will have a DPA.
+DPAs have the power to investigate companies and assess fines.
 Moreover, DPAs are advocates of privacy and are most interested in helping organizations comply with privacy laws.
 You can find a list of DPAs here.